The best local moving companies in Texas

 Other things to consider for your Texas to Kentucky move

 - State licensing: Movers in Kentucky are licensed and regulated by the Kentucky Transportation Cabinet (KYTC) – Division of Motor Carriers.
 Moving companies that operate within the state must carry adequate cargo insurance and file public tariffs detailing the services they offer and the cost for each.
 The KYTC can assist consumers with resolving disputes with movers, but only after a customer makes a formal written complaint.
-Make sure your moving company has the right licenses before you book with them.
+Verify that your moving company is properly licensed before booking their services.

 - State regulator: Easily verify a Kentucky moving license and its current status on the official state regulator’s website, here.

-- Moving permits: You don’t need a moving permit in Kentucky, but it’s smart to check local parking regulations before moving day.
+- Moving permits: You won’t need a moving permit in Kentucky, but it’s a good idea to review local parking rules ahead of your move.

-- Mover's insurance: Federal law requires interstate moving companies to provide you with basic insurance, called “released value protection,” for free.
+- Mover’s insurance: Interstate moving companies are required under federal law to provide basic insurance, also called “released value protection,” free of charge to all moving customers.
 Choose Released Value Protection for free, basic coverage from movers at 60 cents per pound.
-For comprehensive protection matching your items' full value, consult your moving company for alternative options or consider a third-party insurance provider.
+For comprehensive protection matching your items’ full value, consult your moving company for alternative options or consider a third-party insurance provider.

 Things to do in Kentucky